South Skunk River

 Discharge Volume Today

-Maximum discharge along the river is currently at the South Skunk River Near Oskaloosa reporting a streamflow rate of 1,710 cfs.
-However, the streamgauge with the highest stage along the river is the South Skunk River Below Squaw Creek Near Ames with a gauge stage of 11.79 ft.
+Maximum discharge along the river is currently at the South Skunk River Near Oskaloosa reporting a streamflow rate of 3,270 cfs.
+This is also the highest stage along the South Skunk River, with a gauge stage of 13.49 ft at this location.
 This river is monitored from 4 different streamgauging stations along the South Skunk River, the highest being situated at an altitude of 928 ft, the South Skunk River Near Ames.

 About the south skunk river